Quick answer

 - ✓Always cook rice thoroughly until very soft to reduce choking risk.

-- ✓Rinse rice well before cooking and use extra water to lower arsenic content.
+- ✓Rinse rice well before cooking and use plenty of water to lower arsenic content.

-- ✓Observe your baby for any reactions, though rice is rarely allergenic.
+- ✓Observe your baby for any reaction, though rice is rarely allergenic.

 Try Nibli today to start planning your baby's meals.